Synkevych/Synkevych/README.md

 ## 👨‍💻 Junior Ruby Developer at [Faster Than Light ![ftl](https://user-images.githubusercontent.com/26850098/120888578-a32f8700-c601-11eb-873f-017d7a60fb1c.jpg)](https://www.fasterthanlight.me/)

-I'm a Developer with 3 years' experience.
+I'm a Developer with 3 years experience.
 I enjoy creating useful tools and apps to make the world a better place.
 I can create an application from scratch using Ruby or JavaScript, test it by unit tests, and deploy it to the AWS or Heroku servers.
-Have good knowledge about OOP, SOLID, REST, MVC, DRY, Agile, SQL, database(Postgres, MongoDB), Unit testing(RSpec, Capybara) and basic of DevOps.
+Have good knowledge about OOP, SOLID, REST, MVC, DRY, Agile, SQL, database(Postgres, MongoDB), Unit testing(RSpec, Capybara), and basics of DevOps.

 - Master of Computer Science
 - Engaged in support of the [RODOS](https://resy5.iket.kit.edu/RODOS/) system in Ukraine